 If the item you want is not owned by DPL, you may request it through interlibrary loan.
-This service is almost always free; however, it is not available to temporary cardholders.
+This service is not available to temporary or out-of-state cardholders.

-Overdue fees begin accruing after an item is due.
-You may receive reminders for overdue items, but it is your responsibility to keep track of what you have checked out and to return it by the due date.
-When an item has been overdue for six weeks you will be billed for the item's replacement cost.
+Although DPL is Free From Fines, you may receive reminders for overdue items.
+It is your responsibility to keep track of what you have checked out and to return it by the due date.
+When an item has been overdue for four weeks you will be billed for the item's replacement cost.

 If an item is returned damaged and no longer suitable for the collection, you will be charged for its replacement.